instructlab/instructlab/README.md

-  init      Initializes environment for InstructLab list      Lists taxonomy files that have changed since a reference commit (default origin/main) serve     Start a local server test      Runs basic test to ensure model correctness train     Takes synthetic data generated locally with `lab generate`...
+  init      Initializes environment for InstructLab list      Lists taxonomy files that have changed since a reference commit (default origin/main) serve     Start a local server skills    Get information about the skills in the taxonomy. test      Runs basic test to ensure model correctness train     Takes synthetic data generated locally with `lab generate`...
 ```